emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Its solid, has good user settings, feels modern. ✔️
 1. Allows adding + searching your own subtitles. ✔️
 1. Has movies, shows and anime. ✔️
-1. Site has watchlists + history. ✔️
+1. Site has watchlists + history, and you can login to sync them across devices. ✔️
 1. Has decent sorting options, and AI bot, history recommendations. ✔️
 1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️